Home / HIPEC Surgery in India

 What Are the Benefits of HIPEC Surgery?

-• Direct delivery of chemotherapy to residual abdominal cancer cells targeted
+• Direct chemotherapy delivery to remaining abdominal cancer cells.

-• Higher local drug concentration than standard intravenous chemotherapy methods used
+• Higher local drug concentration than standard IV chemotherapy.

 What Are the Risks or Complications of HIPEC Surgery?